Azer Samadov: Victim of INTERPOL abuse

-Azer Samadov, a former Azerbaijani political refugee who currently has Dutch citzenship, has been subject to an INTERPOL arrest warrant since 2009.
+Azer Samadov, a former Azerbaijani political refugee who currently has Dutch citzenship, was subject to an INTERPOL arrest warrant for six years.

 Prior to the 2003 presidential elections in Azerbaijan, Azer and his organisation joined the anti-Aliyev opposition movement.
 After Azer announced his support for an independent candidate in opposition to Ilham Aliyev, three members of the Azerbaijani KGB threatened him with criminal charges if he continued to support the opposition, however Azer refused to change his political position.
 Following the election Azerbaijan experienced mass repression of political opponents and oppositional organisations.
 A number of members from Azer’s organisation were arrested, and he then decided to leave to Georgia in 2003, where he continued to carry out his political activity.